solana-developers/solana-cookbook/docs/th/references/local-development.md

 ## Subscribing to Events

-Websockets provide a pub/sub interface where you can listen for certain events.
-Instead of pinging a typical HTTP endpoint at an interval to get frequent updates, you can instead receive those updates only when they happen.
+Websockets provide a pub/sub interface where you สามารถ listen for certain events.
+Instead of pinging a typical HTTP endpoint at an interval to get frequent updates, you สามารถ instead receive those updates only when they happen.

 Solana's web3 [`Connection`](https://solana-labs.github.io/solana-web3.js/classes/Connection.html) under the hood generates a websocket endpoint and registers a websocket client when you create a new `Connection` instance (see source code [ที่นี่](https://github.com/solana-labs/solana-web3.js/blob/45923ca00e4cc1ed079d8e55ecbee83e5b4dc174/src/connection.ts#L2100)).